wirwl/ToxinRangeSlider/README.md

   >**npm run le** - run index.html with [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) for editing with live reloading

   >**npm-check --skip-unused** - check what packages is out of date with [npm-check](https://www.npmjs.com/package/npm-check)

-Recalculates onresize so suitable for use within responsive designs